21 Best Things to Do in Paris with Kids

 It only costs 15 for adults and 6 euros for kids between the ages of 4 and 12, making this an affordable and family friendly activity in Paris that doubles as sightseeing without walking or pushing around strollers on cobblestone streets.

-7. Kid Friendly Museums in Paris
+7. Visit Kid Friendly Museums in Paris

 I’m not going to lie to you, even as an adult in Paris – I easily get bored in Museums in Paris, as many of them are too big, crowded, and not air conditioned, all of which make them uncomfortable to explore for long periods of time.